FrontendMasters/front-end-handbook/practice/types-of-front-end-dev.md

 When the word "Testing" or "QA" is included in the job title this will denote that the developer has extensive experience testing and managing software that involves unit testing, functional testing, user testing, A/B testing.

+***

+Note that if you come across the terms "Full Stack" or the generic "Web Developer" these terms might be used by a potential employer to describe a role that is responsible for design aspects, front-end development, and back-end development (i.e. the full stack).